A story about one of the most memorable celebrities I have ever met – Joan Rivers.

 I was the owners’ go-to guy, willing to jump in and do anything necessary to help out.
-Building shelves, fixing plumbing, cleaning restrooms, even waxing his car.
+Building shelves, fixing plumbing, cleaning restrooms, and even waxing his car.
 Then one warm Sunday evening, he sent me over to fill in at a large gay club called Studio One Backlot in West Hollywood.
 Joan Rivers was doing her monthly show, and they needed someone who could crank out drinks.

 Joan loved to work the audience, and, out of what appeared to be hundreds of regulars, she spotted me, standing in the corner on a break.

 “Well,” she said.
 “Aren’t you a pretty boy with your Chuck Norris hair.”

 I’d had a few drinks and threw it right back at her.
 “At least it’s my own!”